gpaniter/advanced-band/README.md

 ## Disclaimer

-This does not in any way gives you access to admin user.
+This does not in any way gives you access to `admin` account.
 You will still use you regular `user` account to access the app's functionality.
 This was based from Chris Lancosay's B312-939 Admin Tool.
 But for some reasons, I encountered bugs using that extension.
 So here's the fix.